-At the time I did not understand the sun's ultraviolet rays and when these rays were strong enough to manufacture this vital nutrient.
-I thought that if the sun was shining and my skin was exposed, that would produce vitamin D.
+At the time I did not understand the suns ultraviolet rays and when the rays were strong enough to manufacture this vital nutrient.

 Where I live, in the San Francisco Bay Area, vitamin D will not be produced through sun exposure from November through the end of March.